 (Gottfried August Bürger – ancestor on the mother’s side here – , [Marvelous Travels … and Comical Adventures of the Baron of Münchhausen], Leipsic, Dieterich, 1954, p.
 27). – On the possibility of a relation to the German Münchhausen tale Mr. Heppell of the Dpt. of Natural History of the Royal Scottish Museum pointed out on occasion of an earlier visit.

 First Münchhausen tales (Hieronymus Carl Friedrich von M. in Bodenwerder, Weser, 1720-1797) were published in part 8 of the “Vade Mecum”, Berlin 1781, and, translated into the English and enlarged by own contributions by the former German professor Rudolf Erich Raspe living in England since 1775, as first independent edition at Oxford, presumably 1785.
-A second enlarged one along with two further editions followed in 1786, with the 5th to 7th following between 1787 & 1793.
-The first German one, translated from the English by Bürger and significantly enlarged, was published with the faked imprint “London 1786” that year by Dieterich at Göttingen.
-And this version made the tales a popular book. “(I)t is the one created last” (Curt Noch).
+Along with two further editions a second enlarged one followed in 1786, with the 5th to 7th ensuing between 1787 & 1793.
+The first German one, translated from the English by Bürger and significantly enlarged, was published with the faked imprint “London 1786” that year by the very Dieterich at Göttingen.
+And this version would turn the tales into a chapbook. “(I)t is the one created last” (Curt Noch).

 The report on the eight-legged hare by the baron himself .